borenstein-lab/MetaLAFFA/README.md

     Singleton/unpaired FASTQs should be named `<sample>.S.fastq.gz`

+**Note** If you only have a single, unpaired read file (e.g. just forward reads), make sure that they are labeled as a singleton/unpaired FASTQ.

-3. Place the FASTQs in the `data/` directory.
+1. Place the FASTQs in the `data/` directory.

-4. Start metaLAFFA with the following command (some tips on running metaLAFFA below):
+2. Start metaLAFFA with one of the following commands:

-        snakemake -c "python3 src/<name_of_your_cluster_system>_submission_wrapper.py" -j 50 --latency-wait 60
+    1. If you are running metaLAFFA locally, use:

+            python3 metaLAFFA.py --local --n <number_of_cores>

+        where <number_of_cores> is the number of coress that you want to allow metaLAFFA to use to parallelize pipeline steps (i.e. each core will be running a separate pipeline operation).

+    2. If you are running metaLAFFA on a cluster, use:

+            python3 metaLAFFA.py

-    1. Since Snakemake needs to run for the entire annotation process, we recommend that you begin a [**screen session**](https://ss64.com/bash/screen.html) to start the pipeline and then detach the screen so you do not need to keep your terminal open.
+    3. Since Snakemake (and thus metaLAFFA) needs to run for the entire annotation process, we recommend that you begin a [**screen session**](https://ss64.com/bash/screen.html) to start the pipeline and then detach the screen so you do not need to keep your terminal open.

-    2. The `-j 50` option specifies how many jobs should be in your cluster's queue at any one time, which limits the number of jobs that will be running at any one time but also avoids flooding the job queue with the potentially enormous number of jobs that may be generated.
+    4. You can use the `-n <number_of_jobs>` (default is 50 for <number_of_jobs>) option to specify how many jobs should be in your cluster's queue at any one time.
+This limits the number of jobs that will be running at any one time but also avoids flooding the job queue with the potentially enormous number of jobs that may be generated.
 You should modify this setting according to your cluster resources and job queue etiquette.

-    3. The `--latency-wait 60` option specifies that Snakemake should wait up to a minute after a job finishes running before checking for the existence of the expected output file.
-Snakemake does this to determine whether the job completed successfully, and clusters can often have some delay between jobs technically finishing and output files being detectable when shared filesystems are involved.
-You should modify this setting according to the expected latency for your cluster environment.
+    5. You can use the `-w <time_in_seconds>` (default is 60 for <time_in_seconds>) option to specify the time to wait after a job finishes running before checking for the existence of the expected output file.
+Snakemake does this to determine whether the job completed successfully, and if running on a cluster, there can often be some delay between jobs technically finishing and output files being detectable when shared filesystems are involved.
+When running on a cluster, you should modify this setting according to the expected latency for your cluster environment.

-    4.  metaLAFFA, by default, requests 10G of RAM per job, along with some step-specific memory requests according to the needs of the various tools used in the pipeline.
-You can modify the default resource requests by editing lines 9-13 of `config/cluster.py`, and you can modify step-specific resource requests by editing the `cluster_params` Python dictionary of each step's configuration submodule in `config/steps/<name_of_pipelin_step>.py`.
+    6. When running on a cluster, metaLAFFA, by default, requests 10G of RAM per job, along with some step-specific memory requests according to the needs of the various tools used in the pipeline.
+You can modify the default resource requests by editing lines 9-13 of `config/cluster.py`, and you can modify step-specific resource requests by editing the `cluster_params` Python dictionary of each step's configuration submodule in `config/steps/<name_of_pipeline_step>.py`.

 Full-length Tutorial
 --------------------

-### Overview

-metaLAFFA is a pipeline for annotating shotgun metagenomic data with abundances of functional orthology groups.
-This process consists of several steps to go from raw FASTQs (with sequencing adapters removed) to functional profiles:

-1. Host read filtering (e.g. removing human DNA)
-2. Duplicate read filtering
-3. Quality trimming and filtering
-4. Mapping reads to genes
-5. Mapping genes to functional orthology groups (e.g. KOs)
-6. Aggregating orthologs into higher-level groupings (e.g. pathways)

 This tutorial includes: